 I scooped us out a big serving and almost fell into the tunnel of mashed potato love!!!

-- Pre-heat oven to 400 degrees.
-Brown ground beef, onions and garlic in a large skillet on med-high heat.
-When meat is completely cooked, stir in flour and cook for 1-2 minutes.
+- Preheat oven to 400 degrees.
+Brown ground beef, onions and garlic in a large skillet over medium-high heat.
+When meat is completely cooked, sprinkle in flour and continue to saute for 1-2 minutes.

-- Stir in tomato paste, worcestershire sauce, soy sauce and chicken broth.
+- Stir in tomato paste, worcestershire sauce, gluten-free tamari or soy sauce and chicken broth.
 Simmer for 5-6 minutes, or until sauce is thick.
-Turn the heat off and stir in frozen vegetables and salt and pepper, to taste.
+Turn of the heat then stir in frozen vegetables and season with salt and pepper to taste.

-- Pour beef mixture into a large, oven-proof casserole dish.
-Top with mashed potatoes and smooth with a spatula.
-Sprinkle garlic salt on top of mashed potatoes.
+- Pour beef mixture into a large, oven-proof casserole dish then top with mashed potatoes and sprinkle with garlic salt.

-- Place casserole dish on a large sheet pan (in case the sauce overflows) and bake for 20-30 minutes, or until top is golden brown.
-Ladle and serve!
+- Place casserole dish on a large sheet pan (in case the sauce overflows) then bake for 20-30 minutes, or until top is golden brown.
+Scoop onto plates then serve.